omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 change the installer filename.

 Place the signed installer on the company website, on a https URL (i.e. the webserver must have a SSL certificate ).
+Once the app is submitted, the file cannot be modified.

 On Microsoft Partners website, on the application page, add a package of type EXE.